onap/vnfrqts-requirements/docs/Chapter5/Heat/ONAP Heat Networking.rst

 .. req::
     :id: R-57424
     :target: VNF
-    :keyword: MUST
+    :keyword: MAY
     :validation_mode: none
-    :updated: casablanca
+    :updated: frankfurt

-    A VNF's port connected to an external network **MUST** use the port for the purpose of reaching
+    A VNF's port connected to an external network **MAY** use the port for the purpose of reaching
     VMs in another VNF and/or an external gateway and/or external router.
     A VNF's port connected to an external network **MAY** use the port for the purpose of reaching VMs in the same VNF.

+    - Connecting a VM in the VNF to VMs in another VNF and/or
+    - Connecting a VM in the VNF to an external gateway or external router and/or
+    - Connecting a VM the VNF to other VMs in the same VNF

 .. req::
     :id: R-99794